 2. Lewes Bonfire, England

-5th of November 2022
+4th of November 2023

 For the majority of the UK the 5th November means cosy bonfires, a quick round of sparklers and a munch on a toffee apple.
-For me, growing up, it was all down to the Barton-under-Needwood Bonfire (my village) for a whole night of drying to dodge the wayward rockets and fitting myself out in as many headband / neckband glo sticks as possible, while begging mum for the money for a soggy burger.
+For me, growing up, it was all down to the Barton-under-Needwood Bonfire (my village) for a whole night of drying to dodge the wayward rockets and fitting myself out in as many headband / neckband glow sticks as possible, while begging mum for the money for a soggy burger.

 For the town of Lewes, near Sussex, Bonfire Night is a little more extreme.
 Flaming torches are the necessary accessory as the townspeople march through the streets dressed as Vikings, smugglers and any other bad boy character they can think of.
 They drag behind them a burning barrel of tar while occasionally chanting the odd ‘kill the pope’ in unison.

-This medieval state of affairs is all to honour the 17 protestant men who were burnt at the stake in Lewes after the failed 1605 gun powder plot led by Guy Fawkes.
+This medieval state of affairs is all to honour the 17 protestant men who were burnt at the stake in Lewes after the failed 1605 gunpowder plot led by Guy Fawkes.
 For those with a love of pyromania, it’s a must.

-It’s not the fire that’s drawn me in moth-like, it’s the thought of all those viking men wandering the streets with their testosterone all out of whack.
+It’s not the fire that’s drawn me in moth-like, it’s the thought of all those Viking men wandering the streets with their testosterone all out of whack.

 I did make it to Day of the Dead Festival last year though –